Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Preliminaries

-where $s(\Phi)$ is the symmetry coefficient defined in \eqref{eq:symmetry}.
-For simplicity, we omit the constant $1+s(\Phi)$ when reporting our main convergence results, but we will take it into consideration in Section~\ref{sec:numerical} for a more accurate comparison between our theoretical analysis and numerical results. \end{remark}
+\begin{remark} {The \emph{symmetry coefficient} of $\Phi$ is defined as $ s(\Phi) := \inf_{\vx,\vx'\in \mathrm{int}\dom \Phi} \frac{D_{\Phi}(\vx,\vx')}{D_{\Phi}(\vx',\vx)} \in [0,1] $ in \cite{Bauschke2017}, where $\mathrm{int}\dom \Phi$ is the interior of the domain of $\Phi$.
+In particular, we have $s(\Phi)=1$ when $\Phi=\frac{1}{2}\|\cdot\|_2^2$.} It is not hard to see from the proof of Lemma~\ref{lem:saddle_point} that {the right-hand side of the inequality} can be improved to $(1+s(\Phi))\mu D_{\Phi}(\vz^*,\vz)$.
+For simplicity, we omit the constant $1+s(\Phi)$ when reporting our main convergence results, but we will take it into consideration in Section~\ref{sec:numerical} for a more accurate comparison between our theoretical analysis and numerical results.
+Moreover, our convergence results still hold if we replace Assumption~\ref{assum:strongly_monotone} with the weaker assumption that the inequality in {Lemma~\ref{lem:saddle_point}} is always satisfied, which is referred to as the generalized monotonicity condition in \cite{kotsalis2022simple}. \end{remark}

-Finally, we introduce another metric that will serve as the termination criterion in our line search scheme.
-In light of the monotone inclusion formulation \eqref{eq:monotone_inclusion}, define the residual at $\vz$ as